paladin-t/b8/docs/manual.md

 * `v3 * mat44`: equals to `VEC4(v3, 1) * mat44`, results in "vec3"
 * `v4 * mat44`

-Besides, these functions are used to do other math calculations:
+Besides, these functions are used to do other linear computations:

 * `DOT(v2, v2)`, `DOT(v3, v3)`, `DOT(v4, v4)`
 * `CROSS(v3, v3)`